(reading time: 1 hour, 26 minutes)

 She would not rest until they were all dead and devoured.
 Only then would the bead’s light fade, would she be allowed to return to the quiet of hunting prey that couldn’t scream.
 Her tail slapped against the side of the crater, collapsing more of the wall and letting in another sloshing part of the sea.
 She opened her massive mouth and bellowed: a sound made all the more intimidating by the open air.
 It shook the ice under the folk, sounding like the ancient creaking of a toil lid.
 It was like a twinge of pain in a god’s back.
 It was age, rage, and the desire to slam a door in someone’s face.

 “Captain!”
 Ladyfish Paintr shouted to Teal.
 They were back in the tents of Nayth’s camp, though they were quickly toppled by the encroaching seawater.
-Teal looked to her loyal sailor.
-The woman’s ratty braids were frozen in place.
+Teal looked to her loyal sailor and saw that the woman’s ratty braids were frozen in place.
 Dark wet spots crept up her worn coat.
 She pointed up to the ice shelf.
 “The roodnocks’s moving on us!
 They’s called by the bead!”
 Teal looked up further and confirmed it.
 In the distance they looked like hairy white worms stuck to the wall of Third Sink, but those worms were angled down, wriggling in their direction.
 The divine droplet both drew them in and boiled their brains in anger.